Do you regularly reach out to the people you want to do business with?

 - 2 day later: Email Jim with a head’s up on the post, which now has Jim’s name and links to him within it.

 - 1 month later: Call Jim to invite him to lunch.

 - Keep going until you have 6 months of connections to Jim.

-You might think it’s unnecessary to plug all of this in to your calendar, and it might be if you are organized and motivated enough to do all of these things on a regular basis without forgetting, of if you’ve done it so many times that it has become 2nd nature.
+You might think it’s unnecessary to plug all of this into your calendar, and it might be if you are organized and motivated enough to do all of these things on a regular basis without forgetting, or if you’ve done it so many times that it has become 2nd nature.

 Until that time comes, do yourself a favor, and plug it all in so you are reminded to act.
 If these relationships are important enough to you, then they need to be constantly nurtured.